microsoft/vscode-tslint/tslint/README.md

-# vscode-tslint
+# vscode-tslint (deprecated)

-**Note:** We are about to deprecate this extension in favor of the [vscode-typescript-tslint-plugin](https://github.com/Microsoft/vscode-typescript-tslint-plugin).
+**Note:** This extension has been deprecated in favor of the [vscode-typescript-tslint-plugin](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-typescript-tslint-plugin).
 To learn about the differences between vscode-tslint and the new extension please refer to this [document](https://github.com/Microsoft/vscode-typescript-tslint-plugin#differences-with-the-vscode-tslint-extension).

 ---